Plumbing, Technician Tips, Business Tips, Guides, Industry Insights

 And it’s in an expanding industry, like other areas of the trades.

-The plumbing industry is expected to add 10,900 jobs by 2032, according to the Bureau of Labor Statistics (BLS).
-And, if only for financial reasons, any aversion to plumbing—and the trades in general—doesn’t make sense, MacIsaac says.
+The industry is expected to add 26,300 plumber jobs by 2033 (a 6% increase), according to the Bureau of Labor Statistics (BLS).
+And, if only for financial reasons, any aversion to working as a plumber—and the trades in general—doesn’t make sense, MacIsaac says.

 If your business intends to raise workers’ pay, ServiceTitan Principal Industry Advisor Chris Hunter advises creating a solid plan to deliver on all fronts.